Step-by-Step Guide: Preparing Livestock Before Your Slaughterman Arrives for Private Home Kill

 • it allows for cleaner, more precise butchery

 Same-Day Option: If you prefer everything completed in one visit, we are happy to follow your preference.
+Additionally if we are travelling a great distance to your destination it may be better to complete all services in one day.

 Whether You Watch or Don’t — Both Are Absolutely Fine